eliottkalfon/evolution_opt/README.md

 This package is a Python aims at providing a range of nature-inspired optimisation algorithms.
 The purpose of an optimisation algorithm is to find the maximum or minimum of a function. <br>
 Genetic algorithms are particularly useful when it comes to **high-dimensional, non-linear and non-convex problems** (e.g. finding a needle in a 10-dimensional hay).
-These have a wide range of application from supply chain optimisation to hyperparameter tuning.
+They have a wide range of application from supply chain optimisation to hyperparameter tuning.
 This first version includes an implementation of genetic algorithm with "regularized evolution".

-Genetic algorithms are very useful in machine learning, especially in hyperparameter tuning.
+Genetic algorithms are very useful in machine learning, especially in **hyperparameter tuning**.
 The example folder contains two examples of genetic algorithms used to:<br>
 1) Optimise the architecture and hyperparameters of a Neural Network ([link](https://github.com/eliottkalfon/evolution_opt/blob/master/example/Neural%20Network%20Optimisation.ipynb))<br>
 2) Tune the hyperparameters of a Support Vector Machine and XGBoost model ([link](https://github.com/eliottkalfon/evolution_opt/blob/master/example/SVM%20and%20XGBoost%20Optimisation.ipynb))